 This forecasted UV-intensity is used together with the elevation and solar height calculated from the smartphone time and location to calculate the anticipated UVB/UVA-ratio.
 With this, the sensor specific algorithm corrects the sensor measurements and calculate the weighted radiation and accumulated exposure according to the relevant skin profile.

-Data sources include the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) and the Satellite Application Facility on Ozone Monitoring (O3M SAF).
+Data sources include global UV index forecasts for clear sky and clouded weather forecasts updated daily from the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) and from the Satellite Application Facility on Ozone Monitoring (O3M SAF).